• Pricing

 Using Smallpdf to compress a large PDF to 1MB or less

-We use the best technology on the market to reduce your PDF documents' size while maintaining the highest file quality.
-With Basic Compression, your file won't be discernible from the original except by size.
-However, the stronger the compression level, the more distortion may occur in the compressed document, especially in files containing many images.
-Therefore, Strong Compression, a Pro feature, may result in some quality losses but can achieve smaller file sizes when needed.
+Note that the stronger the compression level you use, the more distortion you may see in the compressed document, especially in files containing many images.
+That’s why Strong Compression, a Pro feature, might result in small quality losses, but it can achieve smaller file sizes when needed.

 Compress Non-PDF Files